fdbozzo/foxbin2prg/docs/FoxBin2Prg_Internals.md

 annotated on DataBaseName.dc2 main file, otherwise no checking is made and when reconstructing the dbc files

 #### Note
-If you dont use the Redirect setting, an individual dbc file will be generated.
+If you don't use the Redirect setting, an individual dbc file will be generated.
 There is no real use of this.

 ### FoxBin2Prg API